cocos/cocos-docs/en/animation/animation-state.md

 ## Wrap Mode and Repeat Count

-Animation can be played to the end and stop, or it can be looped all the time, or it can be played to the end and then looped from the end to the beginning, these are collectively called wrap modes, and are represented by the enumeration [`AnimationClip.WrapMode`](__APIDOC__/en/enums/animation.wrapmode.html ), the following are included:
+Animation can be played to the end and stop, or it can be looped all the time, or it can be played to the end and then looped from the end to the beginning, these are collectively called wrap modes and are represented by the enumeration [`AnimationClip.WrapMode`](__APIDOC__/en/enums/animation.wrapmode.html), the following are included:

 | Wrap Mode | Description |
 | :--- | :--- |